truenas/documentation/content/en/hub/scale/dev-notes.md

 Nightly images for TrueNAS SCALE are built every 24 hours, at around 2AM Eastern (EDT/EST) time.
 Online updates are created every 2 hours and are available in the SCALE UI online updating page.

-The Nightly ISO Image can be downloaded from: [http://download.truenas.com/truenas-scale-nightly/TrueNAS-SCALE.iso](http://download.truenas.com/truenas-scale-nightly/TrueNAS-SCALE.iso "http://download.truenas.com/truenas-scale-nightly/TrueNAS-SCALE.iso")
+Nightly ISO Images can be downloaded from https://download.truenas.com/truenas-scale-nightly/.

 Users wanting to upgrade to a nightly image from 20.10 or 20.12 versions can do so by downloading the manual update file: [http://update.freenas.org/scale/TrueNAS-SCALE-Angelfish-Nightlies/TrueNAS-SCALE.update](http://update.freenas.org/scale/TrueNAS-SCALE-Angelfish-Nightlies/TrueNAS-SCALE.update)